luciotato/usdnear-stable/README.md

   - owed: USDNEAR 0

-If Alice chooses to borrow USDNEAR 100, USDNEAR 100 are minted into Alice's account, and USD 200 value of collateral is locked and trasnferred to the collateral pool.
-The global amount of minted USDNEAR will be increased by 100 and the value of the collateral pool will be incresed by stNEAR valued USD 200, keeping the global overcollateralization constant.
+If Alice chooses to borrow USDNEAR 100, USDNEAR 100 are minted into Alice's account, and USD 200 value of collateral is locked.
+The global amount of minted USDNEAR will be increased by 100 and the value of the locked collateral will be incresed by 80 stNEAR valued USD 200, keeping the global overcollateralization constant.

 Alice account now reads:
 - Tokens